Photo by bauhaus1000 from Getty Images Signature via Canva.com

 Navigating BAH Fluctuations

-While our finances need constant tending, military families completely rework their budgets every PCS move, due to BAH changes.
+Finances need constant tending, and many military families completely rework their budgets every PCS move, largely due to BAH changes.
 That portion of the budget holds a lot of weight among active-duty military members.

-Our cost of living, whether we’re talking about housing, groceries, utilities, gas, or all of the above, fluctuates from duty station to duty station.
-While some moves won’t see much change in BAH, other military moves, such as a PCS from Offutt AFB in Nebraska to Joint Base Pearl Harbor-Hickam in Hawaii, will rattle your numbers.
+Housing, groceries, utilities, and commuting costs fluctuate from one duty station to the next.
+While some moves won’t change BAH more than a few dollars, other military moves, such as a PCS from Offutt AFB in Nebraska to Joint Base Pearl Harbor-Hickam in Hawaii, will rattle the numbers.

-Yes, the BAH fluctuates to reflect the change in the cost of living, but that’s only part of the picture.
-Let’s say that you bought a home in SoCal when you received orders to MCAS Miramar.
-Then, you got orders to MCAS Cherry Point.
-Your cost of living, along with your BAH, will drop.
-But your property in Southern California?
+Yes, the BAH adjusts to reflect the change in the cost of living, but that’s only part of the picture.
+Say that a military member bought a home in SoCal when they received orders to MCAS Miramar.
+Then, they got orders to MCAS Cherry Point.
+The cost of living, along with the BAH, will drop.
+But their property in Southern California?
 The expenses stay the same.
 The solution?
 Sell or find a renter to move in and pay the mortgage.

 Sounds easy enough, and for many, it works perfectly.
-But what if you can’t sell as intended or you can’t find a tenant to fill the property?
-You’re keeping your California expenses and adding your North Carolina cost of living to it.
+But what if the member can’t sell as intended or find a tenant to fill the property?
+They now have California expenses plus a North Carolina cost of living with only North Carolina BAH to keep everything afloat.

-There’s no cut-and-dried answer to this particular situation.
-What’s best for some won’t be for others, but it does need consideration when looking at your budget and where you'll live, specifically whether or not to buy or rent, at each duty station.
-The local cost of living and maintainability, should you PCS to a less expensive area (like the example above), can help you determine the answer.
+There’s no cut-and-dried answer to this situation.
+What’s best for some won’t be for others, but it deserves some consideration when looking at the budget, specifically whether a service member should buy or rent a home at each duty station.

 back to top